AmperSam-git/vldc-baserom/Readme.md

 - music no longer disappears on overworld when boss defeated
 - horizontal pipes now play SFX when exiting
 - infinite lives has been applied
+- life counter was removed from both the overworld and statusbar

 As well as a number of minor graphical changes:
 - chuck arm palette is now green